Authentication Profiles and Resources

 Authentication Resources

-An authentication resource is a configuration policy that describes how SL1 should communicate with a user store.
+An authentication resource is a configuration policy that describes how Skylar One should communicate with a user store.
 An authentication resource specifies the connector to use to communicate with the user store, the credential to use to connect to the user store (if applicable), and the URLs to examine during authentication.
 An authentication resource also maps attributes from the user's account in the user store to fields in the ScienceLogic user account.

 Viewing the List of Authentication Resources